xorphitus/lgdsync/README.md

 Then, you can get `./target/uberjar/lgdsync-*-standalone.jar`.

 ## Usage
-First, download `credentials.json` from Google API console and place it in the `~/.config/lgdsync/default` directory.

 Then, type the following command to start sync your files to Google Drive.